h2020-endeavour/iSDX/pctrl/README.md

 2)	curl -X POST -H 'Content-Type: application/json' -d '{"action": {"drop": 0},"cookie": 4098,"match": {"eth_src": "08:00:bb:bb:01:00","udp_dst": 53,"ipv4_dst": "140.0.0.2"}}' http://localhost:5553/bh/inbound/
 ```
-By using the POST method the API response the created content as uri.
-The first POST initialize a list of inbound drop policies from participant 3 to drop all traffic with ip destination 140.0.0.1 on udp port 53 from given eth_src (means participant 1).
-In this case, the list has only one drop policy inside.
-The second POST initalize a single inbound drop policy from participant 3 to drop all traffic with ip destination 140.0.0.2 on udp port 53 from participant 1.
+By using the POST method the api responses the created content as uri.
+The first POST initializes a list of inbound drop policies from participant 3 to drop all traffic with ip destination 140.0.0.1 on udp port 53 from given eth_src (means participant 1).
+In this case, the list has only one drop policy.
+The second POST initalizes a single inbound drop policy from participant 3 to drop all traffic with ip destination 140.0.0.2 on udp port 53 from participant 1.

 &nbsp;